Welcoming NYC Artists to Create at Green-Wood

 A recipient of the Lincoln Center Award for Emerging Artists and described in The New York Times as “joyfully rocking out at his keyboard,” Adam Tendler is an internationally recognized interpreter of living, modern and classical composers.
 A pioneer of DIY culture in concert music who has commissioned and premiered major works by Christian Wolff and Devonté Hynes alike.

 Tendler, who is renowned for personal, intimate performances, emphasizes his interest in exploring a work that draws from his community (his multicultural family and friends as well as the LGBTQ+ communities) and their diverse ideas about spirituality, mortality, and fate.
-The residency, which will run until June 2024 will culminate with a final project to debut in the summer.
-Audiences will be treated to several public classes and workshops throughout the residency.
+The culmination of Tendler’s residency was a site-specific installation in the Fort Hamilton Gatehouse, Exit Strategy.
+His first art installation, it brought together sound, text, and found objects to explore the physical things we leave behind when we die.

 Rowan Renee’s work interrogates the intersection of Queer identities and the law, investigating the impact of intergenerational trauma, gender-based violence, and the criminal justice system.
 The residency provided them access to the Cemetery’s archives and historical collections and an opportunity to craft a body of work focused on themes of ritual care, death, ancestry, and the afterlife.